apache/submarine/website/docs/devDocs/Development.md

 If you want to add a new page to the website, make sure to add the file path to [sidebars.js](https://github.com/apache/submarine/blob/master/website/sidebars.js).

 ### Installation
-It's used to install all dependencies for the website.
+We use the yarn package manager to install all dependencies for the website
 ```console
 yarn install
 ```